Find Zen While You Stay on the Waitlist

 Supplemental Recommendation

-A supplemental recommendation may add information about you to strengthen your position on the waitlist.
-If you are involved in an extracurricular activity, know someone associated with the school, or can use a letter to enhance a part of your application, this may be the right direction to proceed in.
+If you are involved in an extracurricular activity, know someone associated with the school, or can use a letter to enhance a part of your application, this may be the right direction.
+For example, a recommender could address a perceived weakness in your profile, such as limited international experience, by highlighting your adaptability and cross-cultural collaboration skills.

 Ensure your additional recommendation is brief, focused, and adds important information to your overall profile.
+It should complement, not repeat, the content of your original application materials.

 New GMAT/GRE Score, Transcripts

 Factual information like improved GMAT/GRE scores or transcripts from successful business-related classes could go a long way toward bolstering your chances.
+If you’ve retaken the GMAT or GRE and achieved a higher score, submit these results promptly.
+Similarly, completing a finance or data analytics course with top marks could demonstrate your readiness for rigorous MBA coursework and your commitment to self-improvement.

-While waitlist standing is frustrating, it is a positive sign about your application.
+Let this be a reminder that patience and strategic effort can yield results.
 In the end, you may receive final admission from your chosen program.
-In the meantime, do yoga, meditate, go for a run–whatever you can do to maintain your inner peace as you wait to hear a formal decision.
+In the meantime, do yoga, meditate, and run–whatever you can to maintain your inner peace as you await a formal decision.

 Stacy Blackman